 The Short Term Variable Pay Plan is an annual cash based plan that is paid out based on achievement of both organizational and individual objectives.
-The CEO target for STVPP for the fiscal year 2020 was established at 35% of base salary and payout was received at 100%.
+The CEO target for STVPP for the fiscal year 2021 was established at 35% of base salary and payout was received at 100%.

-In 2020 the following measures were in place, please note the bolded numbers are the compensable percentages:
+In 2021 the following measures were in place: